 Delays return to Port of Dover at start of Easter getaway

-Queues for passport checks by French officials at the Kent port are ‘up to 60 minutes’, ferry operator DFDS wrote on Twitter.
+There are queues of ‘approximately 90 minutes’ for passport checks by French officials at the Kent port, ferry operator DFDS wrote on Twitter.

 Holidaymakers booked on cross-Channel ferries from the Port of Dover are facing delays at the start of the Easter getaway.

-Queues for passport checks by French officials at the Kent port are “up to 60 minutes”, ferry operator DFDS wrote on Twitter.
+There are queues of “approximately 90 minutes” for passport checks by French officials at the Kent port, ferry operator DFDS wrote on Twitter.

 The company told passengers: “Unfortunately due to high volumes of traffic there are queues at border controls.